cuire/npmnuke/README.md

 By defaul script will ignore folders that start with a dot (.git, .vscode, etc.) and folders that contain a .npmnukeignore file.
 You can also specify your own ignore file with the `--ignore-file` option or modify `.nmpnukeignore` in your home directory.

+## Future plans

+- [ ] Add new UI using https://github.com/Textualize/textual
+- [ ] Somehow make it detect monorepos and combine search results for them

 ## Installation